-FAR SEAS Task 2 – Capacity building & knowledge exchange
+Task 3 – Capacity building & knowledge exchange to strengthen alcohol policy

 Task 2 of FAR SEAS will provide a common approach and methodology to support European Member States in knowledge gathering, sharing best practice and capacity building for evidence-based alcohol policy and harm-reduction across multiple sectors, adopting a health in all policies approach.

-For this end, in collaboration with sister contract DEEP SEAS, the project will elaborate evidence-based briefing documents and organise multi-sectoral thematic workshops for knowledge exchange and capacity building, focusing on 3 specific policy topics related to alcohol:
+For this end, in collaboration with sister contracts, DEEP SEAS and AlHaMBRA Project, FAR SEAS will elaborate evidence-based briefing documents and organise multi-sectoral thematic workshops for knowledge exchange and capacity building, focusing on 3 specific policy topics related to alcohol:

 - Online Marketing

 As part of the development of the thematic documents and workshops, FAR SEAS has created a questionnaire designed to gather national-level input from stakeholders in many different sectors (policy, civil society, academia, research, clinical).

 The second wave of the mapping exercise will soon be starting, including the opportunity to contribute to the agendas and policy areas for discussion in the workshop topics.